 The course was subsequently owned by Marion duPont Scott whose place in steeplechase history is one of unequaled value.
 According to her wishes, Springdale Race Course was donated with an endowment to the State of South Carolina, thus ensuring an enduring legacy.

 Today the course boasts seasonal training facilities as well as two annual race meets.
 Increasing crowds have been accommodated by the large grandstand, expended rail and infield parking, and a corporate terrace.
 In accordance with the original design, race patrons still enjoy a spectacular view of all fences in this beautiful and pastoral setting.

 Carolina Cup Racing Association

 The Carolina Cup Racing Association is the governing authority of the Srpingdale Race Course, owned by the State of South Carolina.
-Management is vested by the Board of Directors to the Race Director, Jeffery A. Teter, former leading steeplechase jockey, and Wendy Kingsley, Director of Marketing.
+Management is vested by the Board of Directors to the Race Director, Jeffery A. Teter, former leading steeplechase jockey, and Catherine French, Director of Marketing.